The Old New Land

-Plot introduction
+Novel outline

 The novel tells the story of Friedrich Löwenberg, a young Jewish Viennese intellectual, who, tired with European decadence, joins an Americanized Prussian aristocrat named Kingscourt as they retire to a remote Pacific island (it is specifically mentioned as being part of the Cook Islands, near Rarotonga) in 1902.
 Stopping in Jaffa on their way to the Pacific, they find Palestine a backward, destitute and sparsely populated land, as it appeared to Herzl on his visit in 1898.
 Löwenberg and Kingscourt spend the following twenty years on the island, cut off from civilization.
 As they stop over in Palestine on their way back to Europe in 1923, they are astonished to discover a land drastically transformed.

 A Jewish organization officially named the "New Society" has since risen as European Jews have rediscovered and re-inhabited their Altneuland, reclaiming their own destiny in the Land of Israel.
 The country, whose leaders include some old acquaintances from Vienna, is now prosperous and well-populated, boasts a thriving cooperative industry based on state-of-the-art technology, and is home to a free, just, and cosmopolitan modern society.
+In Haifa, Löwenberg and Reschid Bey meet a group of Jewish leaders who take them on a tour of the country.
+They visit various cities and settlements, including a kibbutz and a moshav, where they witness the social and economic transformation of the Jewish community.
+They also learn about the development of new technologies and the establishment of a Jewish university that leads scientific research.
 Arabs have full equal rights with Jews, with an Arab engineer among the New Society's leaders, and most merchants in the country are Armenians, Greeks, and members of other ethnic groups.

-The duo arrives at the time of a general election campaign, during which a fanatical rabbi establishes a political platform arguing that the country belongs exclusively to Jews and demands non-Jewish citizens be stripped of their voting rights, but is ultimately defeated.
+Eventually Löwenberg and Kingscourt decide to stay in the new state.

 Major themes

 Herzl's novel depicts his vision for the realization of Jewish national emancipation, as put forward in his book Der Judenstaat (The Jewish State) published in 1896.
 Both ideological and utopian, it presents a model society which was to adopt a liberal and egalitarian social model, resembling a modern welfare society.
 Herzl called his model "Mutualism" and it is based on a mixed economy, with public ownership of the land and natural resources, agricultural cooperatives, welfare, while at the same time encouraging private entrepreneurship.
-A true modernist, Herzl rejected the European class system, yet remained loyal to Europe's cultural heritage.
+Herzl rejected the European class system, yet remained loyal to Europe's cultural heritage.